-Aloe is a genus with over 500 species of succulent plants in the family Asphodelaceae.
-They are native to tropical and southern Africa, Madagascar, Jordan, the Arabian Peninsula, and various islands in the Indian Ocean.
+Aloe is a genus of over 500 species of succulent plants in the family Asphodelaceae.
+They are native to tropical and southern Africa, Madagascar, Jordan, the Arabian Peninsula, and various Indian Ocean islands.

 Most species are stemless and have a rosette of large, thick, fleshy leaves.
 Other species may have a branched or unbranched stem from which the fleshy leaves arise.
 Some Aloes are tall, single-stemmed or branched trees.
 The leaves vary in color from grey to bright green.
 They are sometimes striped or mottled.
-Flowers are tubular, yellow, orange, pink, or red and grouped in candle-like or cone-shaped inflorescences, which can be branched or simple.
+Flowers are tubular, yellow, orange, pink, or red, and are grouped in candle-like or cone-shaped inflorescences that can be branched or simple.

-The generic name "Aloe" derives from the Greek "alsos" or the Arabic "alloeh" or the Hebrew "allal," all three meaning "bitter," and refers to the bitter sap of the leaves.
+The generic name "Aloe" derives from the Greek "alsos," the Arabic "alloeh," or the Hebrew "allal," all meaning "bitter," and refers to the bitter sap of the leaves.

-Aloe plants are one of the longest-recorded herbal medicines in human history.
-They are amongst the most widely used plants for traditional medicinal purposes worldwide.
+Aloe plants are among the longest-recorded herbal medicines in human history.
+They are also among the most widely used plants for traditional medicinal purposes worldwide.
 Aloe vera, Aloe arborescens, and Aloe ferox are the best-known and most commonly used for their therapeutic properties.

 Growing Conditions for Aloe